emfcamp/Website/templates/about/phones.md

 The Phone Team (aka POC) provides a comprehensive phone service at EMF.

+## Registering a number

+Closer to the event start date, we will publish instructions here about registering a personal extension number you can use during the event.

+{# 2024

 ## Getting Started

 You can pick a 4-digit extension number to use, and call anyone on site via it.
 Create your number in the [Electromagnetic Phonebook](https://phones.emfcamp.org)

 Firstly you will need to register an account with a username, email & password.
 We send an email validation message from [poc@emfcamp.org](mailto:poc@emfcamp.org) so make sure you’ve clicked that before you can login.